DanielBradford/rubic/README.md

 <div align="center"><img style="width:50%"  src="documents/screenshots/random.png"></div>

-- Types: Allows the user to see the categories of recipes i.e. Snack, Main etc:
+- Types: Allows the user to see the categories of recipes i.e. Snack, Main etc. **Each category has a corresponding related image.
+This is repeated in the recipe cards as circular avatars**:

 <div align="center"><img style="width:50%"  src="documents/screenshots/recipe_types.png"></div>